replicatedhq/troubleshoot.sh/docs/source/support-bundle/discover-cluster-specs.md

 ## Usage

-Generate a Support Bundle with specs found in the cluster
+Generate a Support Bundle with specs found in the cluster:

 `./support-bundle --load-cluster-specs`

-Generate a Support Bundle with a spec from a cli argument as well as the specs discovered in the cluster
+Generate a Support Bundle with a spec from a CLI argument as well as the specs discovered in the cluster:

 `./support-bundle https://raw.githubusercontent.com/replicatedhq/troubleshoot/main/sample-troubleshoot.yaml --load-cluster-specs`

-Generate a Support Bundle with specs found in the cluster matching a custom label
+Generate a Support Bundle with specs found in the cluster matching a custom label:

 `./support-bundle --load-cluster-specs -l troubleshoot.io/kind=something-else`